X5 Group: Partnership projects

 In 2013, X5 Retail Group kicked off a programme to attract sublessees, and by the end of 2017, over 29,000 retail outlets were opened in X5 stores by 5,500 private enterprises.
 With 5,000 sublessees, Pyaterochka leads the way in the number of partners accounting for over 8% of its total selling space.
-More than 3,000 of them are farmers and small and medium-sized enterprises selling food and children’s goods and providing everyday services near the cash desks outside Pyaterochka’s shopping area or inside as a shop-in-shop.
+More than 3,000 of them are farmers and small and medium-sized enterprises selling food and children's goods, as well as providing everyday services, near the cash desks outside Pyaterochka's shopping area or inside as a shop-in-shop.

 In April 2017, X5 Retail Group launched a cooperation project with the Central Union of Consumer Societies of the Russian Federation (Centrosoyuz).
 The COOP-Pyaterochka format has the potential to add up to 1,000 stores over a three-year period.
-The parties have also agreed to open up to 5,000 Pyaterocka-based shop-in-shop corners by 2021 to sell farmers’ and consumer cooperatives’ products.
+The parties have also agreed to open up to 5,000 Pyaterocka-based shop-in-shop corners by 2021 to sell farmers' and consumer cooperatives' products.

-In November 2021, X5 Group and Alfa-Bank launched joint financial service “X5 Bank”, 49,99% each held by the retailer and by the bank with 0,02% owned by “Alfa Investments”.
-X5 Bank is a part of X5 Group strategy to be represented at every step of customer journey from product to purchase.
+In November 2021, X5 Group and Alfa-Bank launched a joint financial service "X5 Bank", 49,99% each held by the retailer and by the bank, with 0,02% owned by "Alfa Investments".
+X5 Bank is part of X5 Group's strategy to be represented at every step of the customer journey, from product to purchase.